 Surfing in Iceland is not for beginners.
 Even experienced surfers can get into trouble without the right gear and respect for the conditions.
 Check out our guide to surfing in Iceland for more information.

 Although there are a few ski areas in Iceland that use traditional ski lifts, they are rather small.
-So the best way to explore the many untouched slopes is by heliskiing.
+So the best way to explore the many untouched slopes is to heliski/board in Iceland.
 Not only can you reach virgin powder but experience the beautiful Icelandic landscape from above.

 Snowkiting is the latest big thing to hit the adventure sports world, and people from all over the world are turning to Iceland as the place to try it out.
 Combining kitesurfing with skiing or snowboarding you explore snowy terrain rather than open water.